nrfconnect/sdk-nrf/samples/bluetooth/mesh/chat/README.rst

    :depth: 2

 The Bluetooth mesh chat sample demonstrates how the mesh network can be used to facilitate communication between nodes by text, using the :ref:`bt_mesh_chat_client_model`.
-By means of the mesh network, the clients as mesh nodes can communicate with each other without the need of a server.
-The sample is mainly designed for group communication, but it also supports one-on-one communication, as well as sharing the nodes presence.

-This sample is used in :ref:`ug_bt_mesh_vendor_model` as an example of how to implement a vendor model for the Bluetooth mesh in |NCS|.

 .. toctree::
    :maxdepth: 1